matterhorn103/quanstants/README.md

 >>> distance.cancel()
 Quantity(45, m)
 ```
-Note that by default `AUTO_CANCEL` is set to `True` (see Config below), in which case cancelling happens automatically after arithmetic operations:
+Note that by default `quanstants.quanfig.AUTO_CANCEL` is set to `True`, in which case cancelling happens automatically after arithmetic operations:
 ```python
 >>> speed * time
 Quantity(45, m)